Has the government negotiated new immigration returns arrangements?

 Immigration ‘returns’ involve the removal of people who are in the UK without a legal right to be here, usually to their country of origin.
 Some of these returns are voluntary, meaning that a person leaves the UK of their own accord (either with or without notifying the Home Office), while others are enforced (meaning their departure is carried out by the Home Office).

-Since leaving the EU the UK has negotiated bilateral returns agreements with a number of non-EU countries, including Albania, Vietnam, Pakistan and Bangladesh, in an effort to speed up the return of people with no right to remain in the UK, including failed asylum seekers, foreign national offenders and others.
+After leaving the EU, and prior to Labour coming into government in July 2024, the UK negotiated bilateral returns agreements with a number of non-EU countries, including Albania, Vietnam, Pakistan and Bangladesh, in an effort to speed up the return of people with no right to remain in the UK, including failed asylum seekers, foreign national offenders and others.

 We’ve not seen Labour set out details of its approach to negotiating further arrangements, though it has signalled that it wants to negotiate a returns agreement with the EU, which would potentially allow the UK to return some asylum seekers who travelled to the UK via an EU member state to that country (as opposed to their country of origin).